 Barbecue, fireworks, and freedom.
-While everyone prepares for the Fourth of July this week, the Greenville FFA students can reflect on all the good they have done throughout the past two years.
+While everyone prepares for the holiday, the Greenville FFA students can reflect on all the good they have done throughout the past two years.
 With the upcoming holiday, not many high school students can say they helped build a home for someone who has fought for our freedom.

 For the past two years, the Greenville FFA Chapter in Southeast Missouri has worked to help the homeless community.
 Scott Payne, the Greenville FFA Advisor and an Army Reserve chaplain, met a fellow chaplain from Central Illinois in North Carolina in 2017.
 The chaplain helps manage a homeless community by looking out for them, giving them rides to doctors, and helping them find shelter during cold nights.
 This act of kindness struck Payne and he also wanted to help this community.